chime-frb-open-data/chime-frb-open-data.github.io/docs/catalog.md

-If you want to take a closer look at the CHIME/FRB Catalog 1 Data, you'll need to know how to read it in.
-We've made both a CSV and FITS file version of Catalog 1 data available.
-You'll need the Python packages: **numpy** and **pandas** to open the CSV version or just **astropy** to open the FITS version.
-See below for sample scripts to open both versions.

-???+ Example
+*Authors: Alice Curtin, Sabrina Berger*

+In order to take a closer look at the CHIME/FRB Catalog Data download it from our [official website](https://chime-frb.ca) which is updated regularly.
+The catalog data is available in *CSV* and *FITS* file formats.

-    === "Read in CSV version"
+???+ Example "Read in CHIME/FRB Catalog"

+    === "Pandas Dataframe"

         ```python
         import numpy as np